 Theodor Seuss Geisel was born on March 2, 1904, in Springfield, Massachusetts.
 He published his first children’s book, And to Think That I Saw It on Mulberry Street, under the name of Dr. Seuss in 1937.
-Dr. Seuss was an inspiration to emergent literacy; his stories, where he used rhymes and his characters to connect with readers, are beloved by generations.
+Dr. Seuss was an inspiration to emergent literacy; creating stories using rhymes and his characters are beloved by generations.

-Creating a literacy routine at home can provide children with meaningful reading experiences and an opportunity to strengthen their attachment to their parents or other family members.
-A literacy routine is the regular use of a variety of techniques to enhance children’s abilities to listen, to observe, to imitate, and to develop their language, reading, and writing skills.
-By giving children access to using print and to seeing literate role models, all children can learn the functions of print and develop emergent literacy.
+Creating a literacy routine at home can provide children with meaningful reading experiences and an opportunity to strengthen their attachment with their parents or other family members.
+A literacy routine is the regular use of a variety of techniques to enhance children’s abilities to listen, to observe, to imitate and to develop their language, reading and writing skills.
+By giving children access to using print and to seeing literate role models, all children can learn the functions of print and develop emergent literacy skills.

 Ways to Promote Reading at Home

 - Let your children see you read for pleasure.
 Share new vocabulary words, quotes, characters, and the story with them.
 Compare similarities and differences between your book and the books your children are reading.

 - Talk to your children about how your parents read to you or told you stories and share some of your favorites with them.

 - Let your children see you write for pleasure.
 Send family letters together to relatives or friends.
 Let everyone in the family contribute a part or an illustration.

 - When you’re riding in the car, tell your children a story about when you were little or tell them a story about something that happened at work that day.
 Leave off the ending and let them provide an ending.

 - Have your children select three things they want to include in a story.
 Make up a story that includes those three things.
 For example, the selections might be a princess, a race car, and an ice cream cone.
 Your children will love helping you find clever ways to include three things in the story.